 As he put his camera bag on the passenger’s seat, he took in a good breath, as if to test his lungs.
 And again, deeper this time, and third time to clear his head as well as his soul.
 Three was the magic number after all.

-The road was empty in front of him and he enjoyed the drive, only seeing some shadows and hills on the side of the road.
+The road was empty in front of him and he enjoyed the drive, only seeing some shadows and hills on each side.
 That moon was bent on not helping him.
 As he drove with the window down and in total silence, he started to feel more and more like himself, more than he had felt lately.

 Being out on the road did that to him and he chastised himself once more for not doing it more often.
 It was as he had been somehow punishing himself for already being down.
 The human mind was a true abyss and trying to understand it and make sense of it was a real Sisyphus’ job.
 Not to mention how exhausting was to always try to understand the whats, the whys and the hows.

-He was getting closer to his spot.
+He was getting close to his spot.
 Well, not exactly his spot, but he has been there before and he had seen the beauty.
 That would reboot his mood and would make him crawl out of that depression hole he has dug for himself a while ago.
 Or so he hoped.
-Manoeuvred his car carefully off the road, on to the not so beaten path and after a while, he pulled to stop.
+Manoeuvred his car carefully off the road, on to the not so beaten path and, after a while, he stops.
 The moment he killed the lights, he found himself surrounded by darkness.
 But with every second his eyes grew more accustomed to the little light coming from above, throwing shadows all around him.
-He could make out the shapes of the rolling hills and even if he could not see them properly, he knew they were of many many shades of red soil and green trees and bushes were sprinkled here and there in a playful contrast.
+He could make out the shapes of the rolling hills and, even if he could not see them properly, he knew they were of many, many colours from the red soil to the green of the trees and bushes that were sprinkled here and there in a playful contrast.

 As the morning began to break, he felt chills of excitement crawling under his skin, making him shiver.

 When the first sun ray touched the ground, the reds have exploded.
-Ocre, umber, burnt sienna, terra rossa as he knew it from the Renaissance paintings.
+Ochre, umber, burnt sienna, terra rossa as he knew it from the Renaissance paintings.

 He could now see clearly the Signal Cliff and wondered what would have looked like back in the days when communication was not done through invasive technology that occupied 23.5 hours of your day but was only used for that… communicating important, vital, and meaningful information.

 That place did not change for thousands and thousands of years.
-People have come and people have gone, from Sioux tribes to pioneers, to modern man… From people manoeuvring bows and arrows to people manoeuvring lassos and then smartphones and climbing gear.
-They were all little flies, living for a second, marvelling at the sight and disappearing the other.
+People have come and people have gone, from Sioux tribes to pioneers, to the modern man… From people manoeuvring bows and arrows to people manoeuvring lassos and then smartphones and climbing gear.
+They were all little flies, living for a second, marvelling at the sight, and then disappearing.
 But what a sight!

 Looking like a painting, the Ten Sleeps Canyon was a timeless beauty, and he was blessed to have seen it.
 Not just once in his life, but twice.
-And he was grateful for his eyes to see what he was seeing, for his legs to take him places, for his mind to make him want adventure, for his soul to crave adventure.
+And he was grateful for his eyes to see what he was seeing, for his legs to take him places, for his mind to make him think and remember, for his soul to crave adventure.
 He was grateful for the means to travel and to explore.
-For the stories, he had found all those years of his life and for all those that were on the way.
+For the stories he had found all those years of his life and for all those that were on the way.
 He was humbled by the thought that he was undeserving, and yet so showered with beauty.

 He felt himself being part of something bigger than him.
 Being part of the Sioux tribes and of the pioneers’ caravans, the cowboys’ journeys and the small villagers living the hardship of life, there, in the midst of it all.
 In the midst of eternity.

 Marco shuffles his papers once again.
-That is organised chaos, or at least it is what he wants to think.
-His entire coffee table is covered with papers of layouts and post-its, all smeared with coffee and tea.
-His work of the past two and a half months is spread in front of him, and he is proud.
+This is organised chaos, or at least that’s what he wants to think.
+His entire coffee table is covered with papers, layouts and post-its, all smeared with coffee and tea.
+His work of the past two-and-a-half months is spread in front of him, and he is proud.

-Although he still misses the most important articles and the photos, the anniversary edition is coming to life.
+Although he still misses the most important articles and the photos, the anniversary edition of the College’s Newspaper is coming to life.

-Makes another note on top of the second page and takes a sip of coffee.
-He drops the cup with a screech in its saucer and frowns when he sees the looks he gets from the next table.
+Makes a note on top of the second page and takes another sip of coffee.
+He drops the cup with a screech in its saucer and frowns when he notices the looks from the next table.
 Usually, at this time of day, he would be alone in St. Mary’s courtyard.
 But, with the weather that day, all souls in Oxford are out, gathered in loud, cheerful groups, everywhere there is a green patch of grass, to his utter disgust.

 Marco takes another sip of cold coffee and sighs.
-The scone looks as if it had been made a week ago and left to dry out in the sun, all brittle and crumbly.
-Without a thought he dips it in the coffee, eyeing the disapproval of the guy next to him.
+The scone looks as if it has been made a week ago and left to dry out in the sun, all brittle and crumbly.
+Without a second thought he dips it in the coffee, eyeing the disapproval glances of the guy from the next table.
 As payback for that indiscreet look, Marco drops the scone into the cup and pushes it down until the dark liquid engulfs it whole.
 When he leaves the poor scone alone, it rises to the surface with a hat of coffee grounds, leaving Marco and his watcher even more disgusted.